WhiteflagProtocol/whiteflag-standard/wf-specification.md

-I. The 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict and its two (1954 and 1999) Protocols, United Nations Educational, Scientific and Cultural Organization (UNESCO).
+I. The 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict and its two (1954 and 1999) Protocols, United Nations Educational, Scientific and Cultural Organisation (UNESCO).

 #### 2.3.1.2 International Standards